This story originally published May 8, 2014.

 Denmark calls her experience a “cautionary tale.”
 Other observers say the story helps explain why many local women and minority business owners don’t bother trying to get work with the city.

-“What I say to people is you need to hunt where the hunting is good,” said Howard Elliott, president of Elliott Management Group, a local supplier diversity consulting firm.
+“What I say to people is you need to hunt where the hunting is good,” said Howard Elliott, president of Elliott Management Group, a local company that consults with organizations about supplier diversity.
 “As we look at the city, for most of these minority- and women-owned businesses, the city isn’t a good place to hunt.”

 The city of Cincinnati has been under fire since 2009 for its track record when it comes to awarding contracts to women and minority business owners.